mshash8/movie-chatbot-rilla/README.md

 4. [Building your own LLM RAG chatbot with Neo4j and Langchain](https://blog.futuresmart.ai/building-your-own-llm-rag-chatbot-with-neo4j-and-langchain)

 ## Contributing
-Contributions to Movie Chatbot Rilla are welcome!
+Contributions to Movie Chatbot are welcome!
 Please feel free to fork the repository, make changes, and submit pull requests.
 You can also open issues to discuss potential modifications or report bugs.

 ## License
 This project is open-source and follows the MIT License.
 You are free to use and modify the code according to the terms of the MIT License.